web3/web3.js/docs/docs/tutorials/eth.md

 Note that we are installing the latest version of 4.x, at the time of this tutorial writing.
 You can check the latest version at https://www.npmjs.com/package/web3?activeTab=versions

-Next, create a new file called `index.js` in your project directory and add the following code to it:
+Next, create a new file called `index.ts` in your project directory and add the following code to it:

 ```javascript
 const { Web3 } = require('web3'); //  web3.js has native ESM builds and (`import Web3 from 'web3'`)